Skip to content

 What Cadence Should You Pedal At?
 The High vs Low Cadence Debate

 The cadence debate has raged for decades.
 Lance pedalled at 110rpm.
 Ullrich ground at 70.
-The truth is more nuanced than either camp admits — and your optimal cadence depends on factors most cyclists never consider.
+The right answer sits between the two camps — and your optimal cadence depends on factors most cyclists never consider.

 READY FOR STRUCTURE?